MADaley/BirdBiomech/MatlabHybridDynamicSim/GettingStartedReadMe.txt

 -Add the folder 'MatlabHybridDynamicSim' to your Matlab path (with subfolders)

-This contains the Utility functions for running simulations in matlab, and two example packages:  'BallInBox' and 'BasicSLIP'
+This contains the utility functions for running simulations in Matlab, and two example packages:  'BallInBox' and 'BasicSLIP'

 The first example will be 'BallInBox' which is a simple simulation involving transitions